Billionaire investor launches board fight at Athira, wants CEO replaced

 He is similarly critical of Athira's board, arguing the directors had little relevant expertise until recently when new members with biotech experience were added after he started pushing for changes.
 Kayne said the company offered him a board seat earlier this month but noted the "offer was quickly rescinded with little explanation."

+A company representative said three independent directors joined in the last year and that the board already has the skills Kayne and Bickerstaff would add.
+She noted that board members have spoken with Kayne "numerous" times in an effort to find a "collaborative path" but that Kayne "rejected our attempts to find common ground."

-"Adding me and George Bickerstaff will help the Board restore credibility and refocus on what really matters: attracting the best management team and giving ATH‑1017 the best chance of success," he wrote.
+"Adding me and George Bickerstaff will help the Board restore credibility and refocus on what really matters: attracting the best management team and giving ATH‑1017 the best chance of success," Kayne wrote.

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))